MS-ASE-2020/team-aicloud/frontend/README.md

 - [awesome-project](https://github.com/PanJiaChen/vue-element-admin/issues/2312)

 ## TODO
+- Show table on the input page
+- Select volumn API and post to backend
+- Select Cycle API and post to backend
+- Model API and post to backend & given range to select for user
+- Change Output page to show mertix result and more expert graph
 - Change function of column and feature select and Add API
 - Add more information about model and become user friendly